leapdao/leapdao-website/src/blog/content/Planet-A-ccc-ethberlin-recap.md

  ---
 template: post.html
-title: '"Planet A — The Tragedy of the CO₂mmons" recap'
+title: 'Planet A — The Tragedy of the CO₂mmons" recap'
 date: 2019-09-11 15:00:00
 image: /img/blog/planeta-logo.png
 emoji: 🌍
 author:
   - name: 'Herr Müller'

-description: Mainnet incident happened on 17 June 2019.
-Funds are safe.
+description: Herr Müller, your favorite bureaucrat from the future, explains what happened during the last simulation of Planet A.
 ---

 # "Planet A — The Tragedy of the CO₂mmons" recap